Please Join Us at our guild meetings held on the last Thursday of every month between September and June, missing December.

 We strive for scent-free meetings.
 Please refrain from using/wearing anything scented.

-Season 2022 - 2023
+Our anniversary year 2022 - 2023

 MWFA is 75 years young and still having fun!